This post may contain Affiliate links. Please read my disclaimer for more info.

 I also was at a critical point in my own life because I was set to move into my new, unfurnished condo that I had been patiently waiting for.
 I’d planned to live there alone and couldn’t have a pet.
 I also had to buy all new furniture for the place, which was exciting but also would be expensive.
 Plus, my ex told me that he got a new 90-day job assignment to Miami and asked if I wanted to come along and that we would go get the counseling that we had so desperately needed for awhile.

 I thought long and hard about things again and after a few weeks of us seeing each other and having our first talk, I decided to go with him to Miami and give our marriage another try.
 What can I say, I am a glutton for punishment, co-dependent and was stuck in a battered woman’s mind.
 Within our marriage there was never physical abuse but there was still abuse.
 I am a survivor of domestic violence, a handful of times over my adult life, so for me, it is a hard thing escape.

 With all of this going on, I was so happy that my son wasn’t there and didn’t have to live through the ups and downs any longer.
 He was so smart to take off and start his own adult life.
 I am so proud of him and he is doing exactly what he wants to do and living his ‘dream life.’

 It was hard enough telling my loved ones and friends that I was going to get back together with my ex and the reasons why.
 Looking back now, I should have stayed strong, offered to just be his friend and not gotten back together with him.
 BUT, if I didn’t, I would never had been able to have more time with him and I wouldn’t have been able to go to Oliver Pyatt, which is an Eating Disorder Treatment Center in Miami.
 Click here to read Part Two!

 Latest posts by Ex-Welfare Mom (see all)

-- How Do You Live When Someone You Love is Slowing Dying – Part One - July 24, 2019
+- How Do You Live When Someone You Love is Slowing Dying – Part Two - September 24, 2019